-The Commons provides apartments for upper level undergraduate students.
+The Commons provides apartments for undergraduate students (21 years old and over), and graduate students.

-Curtis Residence Hall is the major residential complex on campus and includes a bookstore, communications specialist desk, Dean of Student Services and residential life offices, Commandant's offices, student health services, student lounge and recreational area, and student government and activities offices.
+Curtis Residence Hall is the major residential complex on campus and includes a bookstore, Dean of Student Services and Residential Life offices, Commandant's offices, student health services, counseling services, student lounge and recreational area, and student government and activities offices.